 Security is of the utmost importance to LabKey.
-We take a proactive approach to improving the platform and creating secure software, testing new and existing features for potential vulnerabilities.
+We take a proactive approach to improving the platform and creating secure software, testing new and existing features for potential vulnerabilities, and scanning our dependencies.
 We also acknowledge that security issues will be identified after the software has been developed and deployed.
 As such, we have instituted the following policies.

 Reporting Security Issues